-- Where did the exposure occur is it a workplace, a public place, or both? - Was the exposure outdoors (such as soil contamination) or indoors? - Was the exposure contained within a known community (such as a school or workplace) or far reaching into the public? - How serious was the potential exposure?
+- Where did the exposure occur is it a workplace, a public place, or both? - Was the exposure outdoors (such as soil contamination) or indoors? - Was the exposure contained within a known community (such as a school or workplace) or far reaching into the public? - What was the magnitude of the potential exposure?